RorYin/RorYin-s-Whatsapp-Bday-Bot/README.md

 # ReleaseNote

-> Currently V1.0 bot is deployed on render, can be deployed on pythonanywhere / heroku too.
+> Currently V2.0 bot is deployed on pythonanywhere, can be deployed on render / heroku, or any other platform supporting flask applications.

 # ToDo for next release